sharidale/car-sales-analysis/README.md

 This GitHub project provides an interactive web application for analyzing car sales advertisements.
 The application uses Pandas, Streamlit and Plotly Express to visualize the datasets, including vehicle prices, model years, conditions, manufacturers, fuel types, odometer readings, transmission types, and more.

-A version of the application can be found here[https://car-sales-advertisement-application.onrender.com/]
+A version of the application can be found at [https://car-sales-advertisement-application.onrender.com/]

 ## How to Launch the Project Locally ##
 Follow these instructions to set up and run the project on your local machine: